HenrikSchumacher/CoBarSLink/README.md

     git submodule update --init --recursive

+Currently, the package depends on eigen (see https://eigen.tuxfamily.org).
+So please make sure that it is installed and found by the compiler.

+Currently the package is configured and tested only for macos (both Apple Silicon and Intel) and with Apple Clang as compiler.
+It should also compile on other platforms, provided the correct compiler flags are given.
+These can be edited in the file Source/BuildSettings.m.

+# Usage

 From within Mathematica, just run

     Get[FileNameJoin[{<<path to cloned repo>>,"CycleSamplerLink.m"}];

 to load the package.

-See also the notebook files *.nb in the "Examples" subdirection.
+See also the notebook files *.nb in the "Examples" subdirection for usage examples.